Something happens when you really start to embrace the principles of minimalism.

 12 – Things that represent my wannabe self

-Don’t buy things because they represent your wannabe self.
+Don’t buy things because they represent the self you want to be.

 For example, I want to keep a daily journal so badly.
 My grandmother does this, and I love that she can tell me all about her year, from 1997!